Info: 100 g Resealable Bag of Chondracanthus chamissoi Powder from Peru

 For internal use, the gel can either be taken as is (which may not appeal to those who do not like the taste of seafoods like clams or oysters) or blended into various drinks or foods like smoothies or protein shake, hot beverages, soups, stews, sauces, spreads, or baked goods, where it will also serve as a thickener or 'creamer' and improve their consistency.

-Our supplier recommends a serving size of 1 to 2 tablespoons (or 20 to 40 g) of prepared sea moss gel per serving (so, add at least 4 tablespoons to a soup or stew large enough for four portions, e.g.).
+Some suppliers recommend a serving size of 1 to 2 tablespoons (or 20 to 40 g) of prepared sea moss gel per serving (so, add at least 4 tablespoons to a soup or stew large enough for four portions, e.g.).

-Preparation Instructions (Heating Method):
+Preparation Instructions (Blending Method):

 Warnings: